xrdocs/ncs5500/_tutorials/introducing-ncs57c3-mod.md

 MACsec is not supported on the direct SFP ports or the QSFP28 ports.

-All MPA will support MACsec.
+All MPA support MACsec, regardless of the slot of insertion
+- **NC55-MPA-2TH-S**: supported on coherent CFP2 ports
+- **NC55-MPA-1TH2H-S**: on both CFP2 ports and all grey ports 40G, 100G, 4x10G and 4x25G but no QSA
+- **NC55-MPA-12T-S**: on all ports with 10G optics but not 1G
+- **NC55-MPA-4H-S**: 40G, 100G, 4x10G and 4x25G but no QSA

-Note: MACsec on the NC57-MPA-2D4H-S is planned for next release and is not supported in 7.4.1.
+- **NC57-MPA-2D4H-S** MACsec planned for next release and is not supported in 7.4.1.
-{: .notice--info}

 ## Timing

+### External timing ports

 In the right part of the central row of the system, you'll find all timing ports: